haduong7/COGS188_ChessMind/README_ChessEnv.md

 - `move_to_action(move_uci: str) -> int` - Converts a UCI move to an action index.
 - `action_to_move(action_index: int) -> str` - Converts an action index back to a UCI move.

----

-## **Conclusion**

-This **ChessEnvironment** is designed to be a flexible and efficient tool for implementing Minimax, MCTS, and PPO-based chess agents.
-It provides a clean API for managing chess game states, evaluating board positions, and integrating RL techniques.

-For any questions or contributions, feel free to reach out!